depster26/depster26/README.md

 - 👋 Hi, I’m @depster26
 - 👀 I’m interested in all things coding
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ Looking to collaborate on interesting projects
 - 📫 How to reach me ...

 <!---